-Tom Schwartz Gives Off ‘Saved By The Bell’ Vibes In New Modeling Photos
+Tom Schwartz Gives Off 'Saved By The Bell' Vibes In New Modeling Photos

 Former co-star Max Boyens wrote,"That Tom Schwartz is so hot rn."

-And fellow fired co-star Brett Caprioni added, “Hahaha hell yes dude!!”
+Fellow fired co-star Brett Caprioni added, "Hahaha hell yes dude!!"

 Another comment came from Kristen Doute's boyfriend, Alex Menache, who joked that there was "a lot to process here."
 Alex also described Tom as the "perfect combo of handsome, silly, and bizarre" for his liking.